sahilFretron/myPush/NewBoardingDoc.md

 - **Flexibility**: You can add as many environment-specific XML files as you need, e.g., `Staging.xml`, `Development.xml`, etc.

 **Real-Life Example**:
-Think of this like having two different sets of keys for your car: one for weekdays (when you need access to work) and another for weekends (when you only need access to home).
-The car remains the same, but the keys (configuration) change based on your schedule (environment).
+Imagine a restaurant that offers different menus and services depending on the time of day and the day of the week.
 Similarly, the application remains the same, but the configuration file changes based on whether it's in production or test mode.

 ---